 RADCUBE is a CubeSat In-Orbit Demonstration mission led by C3S (Hungary) under the auspices of the European Space Agency.
 The mission aims to form the world’s first complete and comprehensive image of the radiation environment surrounding the Earth.

-Current status: Set to launch 2020
+Current status: Awaiting launch date.

 Imperial’s involvement: Imperial will provide the magnetometer (PI Dr. Jonathan Eastwood) as part of the RAD-MAG payload led by MTA-EK (Hungary).
 Imperial's Principal Investigator on RADCUBE is Professor Jonathan Eastwood.